NathanReb/opam/master_changes.md

 ## opam-format

 ## opam-core

-  * Changed `OpamStd.Map.update` to the stdlib version which has a more flexible API and better performances [#7130 @NathanReb]
+  * `OpamStd.Map.update` was changed to the stdlib version which has a more flexible API and has better performances [#7130 @NathanReb - fix #4915]